 Reinkemeyer's music is celebrated for its distinctive combination of topicality and aural entrancement, making her a sought-after composer by artists across a wide range of musical mediums.
 Her recent commissions demonstrate this breadth, including work for prestigious organizations such as the Louisiana Philharmonic Orchestra and Albany Symphony Orchestra, collaborations with renowned conductors like H. Robert Reynolds and contemporary ensembles, as well as solo performers, visual artists, universities, and even a thirteen-school wind band consortium led by Brant Stai and the Sherwood High School Wind Ensemble.

-Reinkemeyer’s music enjoys distribution by Murphy Press and the ADJ•ective Composers’ Collective and is featured on the discographies of several soloists and chamber musicians: Idit Shner (Origin Arts), Primary Colors Trio (Society of Composers Inc. and Navona Records), In Mulieribus, and both Post-Haste Reed Duo and A/B Duo on the Aerocade Music label.
+Distributed by Murphy Press and ADJ•ective New Music, Reinkemeyer’s music can be heard on the discographies of several soloists and chamber musicians: Idit Shner (Origin Arts), Primary Colors Trio (Society of Composers Inc. and Navona Records), In Mulieribus, and both Post-Haste Reed Duo and A/B Duo on the Aerocade Music label.
 Her current work is performed by ensembles and organizations including Eugene Symphony, New Music Gathering, American Composers Orchestra, and Thailand International Composition Festival.
 Additionally, her music has been featured at the International Alliance of Women in Music, Iowa Music Teachers Association, Society of Composers, Inc., and Society of Electro-Acoustic Music in the United States.

 Dr. Reinkemeyer holds degrees in music composition from the University of Michigan (M.M.; D.M.A.) and University of Oregon (B.M.).
 Her previous part-time and adjunct positions include at University of Oregon School of Music and Dance, Mahidol University International College in Salaya, Thailand, and at Bowling Green State University.
 Her Smoulder for Wind Ensemble received two major accolades: the 2021 Alex Shapiro Prize by the International Alliance of Women in Music, and being named a 2020 finalist for the National Band Association William D. Revelli Composition Contest.

-Born and raised in Oregon, Andrea has also lived in Ann Arbor, Michigan and Bangkok, Thailand.
+Born and raised in Oregon, Andrea has also lived in Virginia, Michigan and Bangkok, Thailand.

 Dr. Reinkemeyer holds degrees in music composition from the University of Michigan (MM and DMA) and University of Oregon (BM).
-She was awarded the 2019 Julie Olds and Thomas Hellie Creative Achievement Award for Linfield Faculty; her Smoulder for Wind Ensemble was awarded the 2021 Alex Shapiro Prize in the 40th annual Search for New Music by the International Alliance of Women in Music (IAWM) and named a 2020 finalist for the National Band Association William D. Revelli Composition Contest.
-Born and raised in Oregon, Andrea has also lived in Ann Arbor, Michigan and Bangkok, Thailand.
+Born and raised in Oregon, Andrea has also lived in Virginia, Michigan, and Bangkok, Thailand.